littlephillips/phase-3-how-the-web-works-readme/README.md

 The headers contain all of the metadata about the response.
-This includes things like `content-length` (how big is my response) and what the `content-type` of content it is (is it HTML?
+This includes things like `content-length` (how big is my response) and what the `content-type` of the content is (is it HTML?
 JSON? an image?).
 The headers also include the **status code** of the response.

 The **body** of the response is what you see rendered on the page.
 It is all of